gregorymkirk/_skeleton-Jenkins-Terraform/Jenkins-README.md

 Line 10:         SOLUTION = 'CHANGEME'
 ```

 Change CHANGEME to the name of your project repo to ensure uniqueness of the statefiles.
 If you not, it is possible you could overwrite the statefile of another project.
-This woul be a "very bad thing"(tm)<br>
+This would be a "very bad thing"(tm)<br>
  *we are debugging code that will fail the build in this case*
 <br>